 In addition, time for personal prayer and reflection and liturgies, thematic talks are given by the Chaplain retreat directors to help assist in your faith journey.
 Questions?
 Email Spiritual Exercises.

-Ignatian Yoga Retreat
+Ignatian Spirituality and Yoga Retreat

 “Eat, Pray, Study”